grascii/grascii/docs/README.rst

 Uncertainty
 ===========

-It is acknowledged that when looking at a form, a stroke may be mistaken for one of similar form whether by proportion error etc. Thus, Grascii Search provides levels of uncertainty.
+Occassionally, a stroke is mistaken for one of similar form.
+Thus, Grascii Search provides levels of uncertainty.

 Ex.::